Drolla/WavePlus_Bridge/README.md

                         Level: %v'
 ```

+In case mails are not successfully sent, consult section [Email/SMTP server configuration](#email/smtp-server-configuration).

 ### MQTT publishing

 The sensor data can be published to an MQTT server.
 To do so, the MQTT broker, the parameters to setup the connection to it, as well as the devices and sensors that should be exposed, have to be specified in the following way: